KODAheart Post-Secondary Readiness Resource

 Funding for school is never easy to come by.
 Whether filling out the FAFSA, applying for student loans, or seeking out scholarships, the financial aid process can feel overwhelming.
 We have curated a list of scholarships specifically geared for codas.
 Another good tip is to search online for various grants or scholarships that may apply to you, for instance, there are scholarships available for bilinguals, as well as special funding for first-generation college students.
 Initiate a conversation with your guidance counselor – they have access to databases for funding and may be able to identify scholarship opportunities on your behalf.

 We hope that you find these resources helpful in navigating your post-secondary journey!
 If you have any tips or resources you found beneficial please share them with us at oneKODAheart@gmail.com so that we can add them to our list!
 Looking for educational resources but not old enough to go to college just yet?
-Check out our back-to-school resources for different strategies to interact with your local school system.
+Check out our Back-To-School or Distance Learning resources for different strategies to interact with your local school system.